eshel71/Red-Alert/README.md

 ![The second step](2.jpg)

-You also may need to add some nuget files first before running the project
+You also may need to add some nuget files before running the project